Automatic accounting from bank statements

 ONE UP automatically records accounting transactions while you work.
 You can view accounting that is generated with View Accounting Transactions.

-- You can also view accounting transactions for a specific account by selecting it from View Chart of Accounts and clicking the button View Entries.
+- You can also view accounting transactions for a specific account by selecting it from View Chart of Accounts and clicking the account line.

-- Export all your accounting transactions and give them to your CPA or create a user account to give him an access to your ONE UP account.
+- Export all your accounting transactions (Accounting - More - Accounting Transactions - three dot button) and give them to your CPA or create a user account to give him an access to your ONE UP account.

 Manual Accounting Transactions